-General Syllabus for Doctoral Studies in Curriculum Studies
+General Syllabus for Doctoral Studies in Education

-Revised by the Faculty of Educational Sciences Faculty Board, 1 June 2023 Replaces the previous syllabus UTBVET 2022/78 adopted 3 February 2022
+Revised by the Faculty of Educational Sciences Faculty Board, 1 June 2023.
+Replaces the previous syllabus UTBVET 2022/77, adopted on 3 February 2022.

-1 Intended outcomes
+1. Intended outcomes

-According to the System of Qualifications in the Higher Education Ordinance, for a doctoral degree, the doctoral student must:
+According to the System of Qualifications in the Higher Education Ordinance1, for a doctoral degree, the doctoral student must:

-- demonstrate broad knowledge and systematic understanding of curriculum studies as well as advanced and up-to-date specialised knowledge in a limited area of curriculum studies, - demonstrate familiarity with research methodology in general and with methods in curriculum studies in particular, - demonstrate a capacity for scholarly analysis and synthesis, and for autonomous and critical review and assessment of new and complex phenomena, issues and situations, - demonstrate the ability to identify and formulate issues with scholarly precision critically, autonomously and creatively, and to plan and use appropriate methods to undertake research and other qualified tasks within predetermined time frames, and to review and evaluate such work, - demonstrate by means of a dissertation their ability to make a significant contribution to the formation of knowledge through their own research, - demonstrate the ability in both national and international contexts to present and discuss research and research findings authoritatively in speech and writing and in dialogue with the academic community and society in general, - demonstrate the ability to identify the need for further knowledge, - demonstrate the capacity to contribute to social development and support the learning of others both through research and education and in some other qualified professional capacity,
+- demonstrate broad knowledge and systematic understanding of education as well as advanced and up-to-date specialised knowledge in a limited area of education, - demonstrate familiarity with research methodology in general and with methods in education in particular, - demonstrate a capacity for scholarly analysis and synthesis, and for autonomous and critical review and assessment of new and complex phenomena, issues and situations, - demonstrate the ability to identify and formulate issues with scholarly precision critically, autonomously and creatively, and to plan and use appropriate methods to undertake research and other qualified tasks within predetermined time frames, and to review and evaluate such work, - demonstrate by means of a dissertation their ability to make a significant contribution to the formation of knowledge through their own research, - demonstrate the ability in both national and international contexts to present and discuss research and research findings authoritatively in speech and writing and in dialogue with the academic community and society in general, - demonstrate the ability to identify the need for further knowledge, - demonstrate the capacity to contribute to social development and support the learning of others both through research and education and in some other qualified professional capacity, - demonstrate intellectual autonomy and disciplinary rectitude as well as the ability to make assessments of research ethics, and - demonstrate specialised insight into the possibilities and limitations of research, its role in society and the responsibility of the individual for how it is used.